aem999/oracle-jdk8-mooc/README.md

 Method References
 -----------------
-A *method reference* is a shorthand means for referring to an existing method and usinf it as a lambda expression.
+A *method reference* is a shorthand means for referring to an existing method and using it as a lambda expression.
 There are 3 types of *method references*:

 1) Static methods: